DeborraLow/LixinZhang.github.io/Notes/md/mpi/mpi_tutorials.md

 </pre>

 ###MPI_Comm_size
-Returns the <code>total number</code> of MPI processes in the specified communicator, such as <code>MPI_COMM_WORLD<code>.
-If the communicator is <code>MPI_COMM_WORLD<code>, then it represents the number of MPI tasks available to your application.
+Returns the <code>total number</code> of MPI processes in the specified communicator, such as <code>MPI_COMM_WORLD</code>.
+If the communicator is <code>MPI_COMM_WORLD</code>, then it represents the number of MPI tasks available to your application.
 <pre>
 MPI_Comm_size (comm,&size)
 MPI_COMM_SIZE (comm,size,ierr)
 </pre>

 ###MPI_Comm_rank
-Returns the <code>rank<code> of the calling MPI process within the specified communicator.
-Initially, each process will be assigned a unique integer rank <code>between 0 and number of tasks - 1<code> within the communicator <code>MPI_COMM_WORLD<code>.
+Returns the <code>rank</code> of the calling MPI process within the specified communicator.
+Initially, each process will be assigned a unique integer rank <code>between 0 and number of tasks - 1</code> within the communicator <code>MPI_COMM_WORLD</code>.
 This rank is often referred to as a task ID.
 If a process becomes associated with other communicators, it will have a unique rank within each of these as well.
 <pre>
 MPI_Comm_rank (comm,&rank)
 MPI_COMM_RANK (comm,rank,ierr)